CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:class:: DefaultStagnation(config, reporters)

     Keeps track of whether species are making progress and helps remove ones that, for a :ref:`configurable number of generations <max-stagnation-label>`, are not.
+Inherits from :py:class:`config.DefaultClassConfig` the required class method :py:meth:`write_config <config.DefaultClassConfig.write_config>`.

     :param config: Configuration object; in this implementation, a :py:class:`config.DefaultClassConfig` instance, but should be treated as opaque outside this class.
     :type config: :datamodel:`instance <index-48>`
     :param reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` instance with reporters that may need activating; not currently used.
     :type reporters: :datamodel:`instance <index-48>`

+    .. versionchanged:: 0.91-config_work
+      Configuration changed to use DefaultClassConfig, instead of a dictionary, and inherit write_config.

     .. py:classmethod:: parse_config(param_dict)